nitesh-147/nitesh-147/README.md

 He has good knowledge of Frontend Development and currently learning JavaScript Framework (ReactJS).
 He loves programming in C++ and JavaScript.
-He has good knowledge of Data Structures and Algorithms.
+He has good knowledge of Data Structures and Algorithms 🧑‍🏫.
 He loves exploring and learning new technologies.

 ## Check out some of my projects below

-# Projects
+# 📽️Projects
 - Eat and Split
 <!--https://github.com/surazkarn/Airline-Management-System-->